-Each School operates a Learning and Teaching Committee, or equivalent, which advises the School Director of Education relating to the delivery of taught programmes at School level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
+It reports in turn to the School of the Arts Education Committee (including the Director of Education), which advises the School Board on all matters relating to the delivery of taught programmes at School level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to the university's Taught Programmes Board.
 Student views are incorporated in this Committee's work in a number of ways, such as through student membership, or consideration of student surveys.

-All Schools operate an Annual Programme Review of their taught undergraduate and postgraduate provision.
-The process is normally organised at a School-level basis with the Head of School, or equivalent, responsible for the completion of the school's Annual Programme Reviews.
-Schools/institutes are required to produce a separate Annual Programme Review for undergraduate programmes and for postgraduate taught programmes using the relevant Undergraduate or Postgraduate Annual Programme Review pro-forma.
-Students' views are considered in this process through analysis of the NSS and module evaluations.
+The School of the Arts operates regular Programme Reviews of taught undergraduate and postgraduate provision according to University policies.
+The process is normally organised at a School-level basis with the Director of Education, or equivalent, responsible for the completion of the School's Programme Reviews.
+Students' views are considered in this process through analysis of the Postgraduate Taught Experience Survey and module evaluations.